gvsmraju/docker-terraform-aws-training/README.md

 You need :
 - Creating the Dockerfile
 - Searching and Implement commands to build your docker
-- Creating ECR container on AWS
-- Creating TAG
-- Pushing your container
 - See this commands :
     - docker ps
     - docker logs